6 But now He has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises.

 “But” introduces a contrast between the Levitical priesthood and Christ’s superior priesthood.
-Now we have a Priest with a “more excellent ministry.”
+Now we have a priest with a “more excellent ministry.”

 He [Christ] has obtained a more excellent ministry [service of God],

-Moses was the mediator of the old covenant, but Jesus mediates a “more excellent ministry” than an earthly ministry of the Levites.
+Moses was the mediator of the Old Covenant, but Jesus mediates a “more excellent ministry” than an earthly ministry of the Levites.
 “Ministry” in the tabernacle references the work done there.
 The work there was never finished.

 inasmuch as He is also Mediator of a better covenant,

-The “excellent ministry” of Jesus was based on Him as the Mediator of a “better covenant” than the Mosaic covenant (He 7:22).
+The “excellent ministry” of Jesus was based on Him as the Mediator of a “better covenant” than the Mosaic Covenant (He 7:22).
 The superiority of His priestly service rests on a superior covenant.

 Jesus is again mentioned as a Mediator in Hebrews 9:15; 12:24.
-A mediator stands between who parties and represents both.
+A mediator stands between two parties and represents both.
 A priest is a mediator between men and God.
 However, the work of Jesus’ mediation in Hebrews is unilateral; He intercedes in one direction from God to us.

 The “better covenant” is the whole Christian economy of grace.
 Christ is the Mediator of this covenant.
 All our blessings are secured by His High Priesthood.